CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 ```

 Most of the differene are modified in the file `./models/cycle_gan.py` and `./data/unaligned_dataset.py`

-Due to the device limitation, my Bi-cycle GAN fail to complete 200 epochs.
+I don't think my way is the best way to tackle the Bi-cycle training.
+There must be someone who can propose a much better method.

 ## Qualitative results